Onelinerhub/onelinerhub/golang/fetch_computer_username.md

 }
 ```

-- import os/user - Package user allows user account lookups by name or id.
+- "os/user" - Package user allows user account lookups by name or id.
-- import log - Packet logging implements a simple log pack.
+- "log" - packet logging implements a simple log pack.
 It defines a type of Logger with methods for formatting the output.
-- 'Current()' Current returns the current user.
+- user.Current() - returns the current user.
-- 'user.Username' Returns the name of the computer user.
+- user.Username - returns the name of the computer user.